Updated August 19, 2023

 Introduction to Penetration Testing Tools

-Penetration testing is the testing of the network, web application and computer system to identify the security vulnerabilities that might get exploited by the attackers.
+Penetration testing tests the network, web application, and computer system to identify the security vulnerabilities that attackers might exploit.
 It is also known as Pen testing.
-In many systems, the system vulnerabilities referred to as Infra Vulnerability and Application vulnerability referred to as app vulnerability.
-This test can be performed manually and can be automated with software processor applications.
+In many systems, system vulnerabilities are referred to as Infra Vulnerability and Application vulnerability is referred to as app vulnerability.
+This test can be performed manually and automated with software processor applications.
 In this article, we will learn the different types of Penetration Testing Tools.

 The purpose or primary goal of penetration testing is to identify the weak spots in the security of different systems and apps.
 It will also measure the compliance of security and test security issues.
-This test mainly performs once in a year to ensure the security of network and systems.
-Penetration test depends on the various factors like the size of the company, a budget of organization and infrastructure.
+This test mainly performs once a year to ensure the security of the network and systems.
+Penetration test depends on factors like the company’s size, the organization’s budget, and infrastructure.

 The features of a penetration testing tool should be: